furrtek/SiliconRE/Konami/007121/README.md

 GFX ROM data bus is 16 bit wide = 4 * 4bpp pixels.

 Sprite pixels are written to DRAM 2 by 2 (2 * 4bpp), they're also read out 2 by 2 and split in turn to go into the priority circuit.

+# Scroll RAM

+May be used for row or column scrolling.
+A row or column = 8 pixels.
+Row scrolling: register 0 (X scroll) is overridden.
+Column scrolling: register 2 (Y scroll) is overridden.

+Not a regular RAM block, but 288 latches to store 32 9-bit values (only 8 bits used for column scrolling).

+The latch data input comes from a 2-to-1 mux to either store a new value written by the CPU, or the value from SCROLL_OUTx (previous one ?)

+Scroll RAM: 20~3F = low 8 bits, 40~5F = highest bit in b0

+x01x xxxx = low
+x10x xxxx = high

+A6 selects low 8 bits/highest bit
+0x00 0000

+Reading:
+If below $2000, read scroll RAM

 # Sprite attributes